jotitan/photos_server/README.md

 ```
 **Server run on port 9006**

-Https is not enaled cause I'm using secured proxy in front.
+Https is not enabled cause I'm using secured proxy in front.

 At home, server run on Raspberry Pi 2 with an old SAN.
 Indexation is quite slow but after that, displaying is very fast.

 Usefull links :
 * https://hlsbook.net/creating-a-master-playlist-with-ffmpeg/